isomerpages/mlaw-lripd/_information-for-public/Licensing Matters.md

 <summary><strong>Mr Tan Mong Geok</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>On 1 July 2024, Mr Lim Lian Soon ceased to be a licensed insolvency practitioner
+<p>On 1 July 2024, Mr Tan Mong Geok ceased to be a licensed insolvency practitioner
 by reason of the expiry of his licence.</p>
 </div>
 </details>